History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 Elsa began divorce proceedings in October of 1935 detailing the cruelty of her husband.
 Edward never responded to the legal proceedings and never returned to San Diego.
 He continued to leave a wake of broken hearts and lives wherever he went, and left Elsa like he had left Sadie — alone to raise two little girls who would never know their father.

-Edward found refuge in San Francisco and reconciled with Bethel.
-Although she had remarried twice since they parted, Bethel apparently single again, accepted Edward back.
 Their reunion was short-lived when Edward left the longsuffering Bethel yet again.
 He moved to Stockton and took a job as a sales clerk.

 One Less